deepakrajendraprasad/CS1020W18/LecturePlan.md

 	Sequence: 0,1,2,3,1,2,3

 	- Example 1 : Print numbers 1 to 10, 10 to 1, other increments
-	- Example 2 : Mutliplication table of an arbitrary integer
+	- Example 2 : Multiplications table of an arbitrary integer

 # Lectures 7 and 8
 Jan 25, 2018